fairdirect/foodrescue-app/README.md

         TODO: Add these indexes by default in the database build process, then remove the instruction from here.

 ## 5.3.
-Desktop Build Process
+Linux Build Process

-You can also build this the Android application from inside Qt Creator.
+You can also build the Linux desktop application from inside Qt Creator.
 See chapter [5.6.
 Qt Creator Setup](#56-qt-creator-setup).

 1. **Get the application source code** by cloning its repository: